QuentinRa/blog.quentinra.dev/programming-languages/low-level/system_calls/index.md

 <div class="row row-cols-md-2"><div>

-System calls are low-level functions that are directly interacting with the Linux kernel.
-You would usually use them in assembly, but this will be explained in another course.
-Rather, this course will focus on system calls in C, as this is hopefully simpler to learn than assembly.
+System calls are low-level functions that directly interact with the Linux kernel.
+You would usually use them in assembly, but assembly code is out of the scope of this course.
+We will use [C](../c/general/index.md) instead.

 </div><div class="align-self-center">

 They are defined in `man 2`, such as `man 2 open`.
 See `man 2 syscalls`.
-You will find inside
+You will find inside:

 * 🎯 **imports**
 * 💪 **signatures**